joelchan/notes/content/R- Darwin on man A psychological study of scientific creativity.md

 enableToc: false # do not show a table of contents on this page creation date: $=dv.current().file.ctime last modified date: $=dv.current().file.mtime
-title: "Darwin on man: A psychological study of scientific creativity"
 author: "Howard E. Gruber, Paul H. Barrett"
 year: 1974
 reference: